-Seekers welcomes children, youth and families to share in the caring and spiritual growth that the community offers.
+Seekers welcomes children, youth, and families to share in the caring and spiritual growth that the community offers.
 We’re multi-generational and value the different gifts and challenges that God gives us at different ages.
-Seekers offers opportunities for families to participate in a variety of activities as well as Sunday morning worship.
+Seekers offers opportunities for families to participate in Sunday morning worship as well as a variety of other activities.

-Seekers is small enough to know each child.
-We care about the development of their spirits, minds and bodies.
-Our Sunday school is only one part of the Christian learning experience.
-Its goal is to provide children and youth with biblical basics, to encourage them to explore and discuss their own relationships with God, Jesus and the world around them, and to see themselves as integral parts of a Christian community.
+At Seekers, we know each child and care about their development.
+The goal of Seekers’ Sunday School is to provide children and youth with basic knowledge of the Bible; to encourage them to explore and discuss their own relationships with God, Jesus, and the world around them; and to see themselves as an integral part of the Seekers community.

-We currently have two classes on Sunday morning, a younger kids’ class (for children preschool age and younger), and an older kids’ class, which currently has children in first through fourth grades.
-The classes are usually led by two adults, and sometimes include other adults from the community as special guests.
+Classes are grouped by age, beginning with the nursery.
+Each class is usually led by two adults.
 We use a diversity of approaches throughout the year, sometimes focusing on a single Bible story for several weeks at a time, and sometimes following the lectionary readings for the week.
-The children experience scripture through drama and role-play, crafts and other hands-on activities.
-They engage in active debate about how these stories form our Christian faith and about what they say to us today.
-Because different adults are involved throughout the year (for multi-week sessions), the children have the opportunity to develop relationships with a variety of adults in the community and experience the diversity of ways that faithful people approach our shared faith tradition.
+The children experience scripture through drama and role-play, crafts, and other hands-on activities.
+They engage in active discussion about how these stories form our Christian faith and about what they say to us today.
+Because different adults are involved throughout the year (for multi-week sessions), children have the opportunity to develop relationships with a variety of adults in the community and experience the diversity of ways that individual Seekers approach our shared faith tradition.

-Older children and youth are welcome to participate in classes of the School of Christian Living, held on Tuesday evenings throughout the year.
+Youth are welcome to participate in classes of the School for Christian Growth, held on Tuesday evenings throughout the year.